wpilibsuite/frc-docs/source/docs/software/vscode-overview/creating-robot-program.rst

 `Java <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibj/src/main/java/edu/wpi/first/wpilibj/TimedRobot.java>`__
 - `C++ <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibc/src/main/native/cpp/TimedRobot.cpp>`__

 The :code:`TimedRobot` class is the the base class recommended for most users.
 It provides control of the robot program through a collection of :code:`init()` and :code:`periodic()` methods, which are called by WPILib during specific robot states (e.g. autonomous or teleoperated).
+The ``TimedRobot`` class also provides an example of retrieving autonomous routines through SendableChooser (`Java <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj/smartdashboard/SendableChooser.html>`__/ `C++ <https://first.wpi.edu/wpilib/allwpilib/docs/release/cpp/classfrc_1_1SendableChooser.html>`__

+.. note:: A `TimedRobot Skeleton` template is available that removes some informative comments and the autonomous example.
+You can use this if you're already familiar with `TimedRobot`.
+The example shown below is of `TimedRobot Skeleton`.

 .. tabs::